r-lib/pak/README.md

 This is currently supported for

-  - macOS (Mojave or later) and R 3.3.x or later, including R-devel (but no native M1 support yet).
+  - macOS (High Sierra or later) and R 3.3.x or later on Intel and R 4.1 or later on arm64, including R-devel.
   - Windows and R 3.3.x, or later, including R-devel,
-  - Linux (any 64-bit distribution) and R 3.3.x or later, including R-devel.
+  - Linux (any 64-bit x86\_64 distribution) and R 3.3.x or later,
+    including R-devel.

 ## Usage